 (e) The names and contact information of department personnel who should be consulted or informed regarding fellowship offers (i.e. graduate advisors, financial officers)

 Step 2: Submitting nominations to the GCSC

 Step 3: GCSC Graduate Fellowship offers

 An interdisciplinary GCSC Fellowship Selection Committee will review all submitted nominations and will decide on fellowship offers to be made.
 As graduate application due dates in different academic programs at the U span from December to February, nominations will be reviewed starting in early February through mid-March.
-Priority will be given to nominees that include some level of matching support and to students from underrepresented groups.
 We will be in close contact with nominating faculty as decisions are made.

 Step 4: Welcome the new GCSC Graduate Fellows!